As much as I love a good gift, I’m also a minimalist and I try not to fill my life with too many things.

 Peel iPhone Case – $25

 The best minimal case you can nestle your phone into.
+The folks at Peel now make cases for more than just iPhones too!
 The guys from Need/Want make great products, and the Peel case lives up to their high standards.
 Available for most iPhones and some iPads.
-You can get 20% OFF if you click this link.
-Photo credit: Peel Lookbook.

 Tile Mate – Starts at $25

-Luckily, I’m not someone who misplaces things (call it OCD, fine, but I don’t lose stuff, ever).
+Luckily, I’m not someone who misplaces things (call it a tad obsessive, fine, but I don’t lose stuff, ever).
 If you or someone you know is frequent losing their keys or just wants a way to keep track of important items, the Tile Mate is a great gift.
-Photo credit: Digital Trends.